unional/.github/.github/SECURITY.md

 # Security

-Security is of atmost importance to all packages I worked on.
+Security is of utmost importance to all packages I worked on.

 ## Reporting a Vulnerability